tarekyounes123/store_todotask/DEPLOYMENT_INSTRUCTIONS.md

    - If you encounter errors during the Redis PECL installation, try using the alternative Dockerfile (`Dockerfile.alpine-redis`)
    - The alternative Dockerfile uses the Redis extension from Alpine's package repository instead of PECL

+6. **Tokenizer extension build errors**:
+   - If you encounter errors related to the tokenizer extension during build, this has been addressed in the updated Dockerfiles
+   - The tokenizer extension is built-in to PHP and doesn't need explicit installation

 ### Debugging

 - Check the build logs in the Render dashboard for compilation errors